Ibn Abidin: Radd al Muhtar

 Ibn Abidin systematically went through the works and positions of the school with depth and preciseness.
 Regarding the encompassing scope of Ibn 'Abidin in Hanafi fiqh, the then Mufti of Beirut, Shaykh Muhammad Effendi al-Hulawani in Takmila Radd al-Muhtar said, "I never heard any lesson like that of Ibn 'Abidin.
 I would try my hardest to research the next day's topic as extensively and thoroughly as possible by reading and understanding all the gloss and commentary written on it.
 I would think that I had comprehended it completely.
 However, Ibn 'Abidin would teach us the same lesson the next day and not only cover everything that I had researched but would also provide further clarification and deeper understanding in them, and would add to it many other beneficial points than I had even come across in any of the works nor even thought about."

 As such, Radd al-Muhtar is considered one of the most comprehensive, encyclopaedic compilations of the Hanafi school, even more extensive than the Fatawa Hindiyya, a slightly earlier work commissioned by the Mughul emperor, Aurangzeb.

 Works

-Ibn Abidin authored numerous books on different subjects ranging from prayers to medicine.
-But it was his extensive knowledge of jurisprudence that distinguished his potential.
+Ibn Abidin wrote numerous books on subjects ranging from prayers to medicine.
+It was his extensive knowledge of jurisprudence that distinguished him.
 He wrote exegesis of previous juristic books which were far beyond common man's understanding.
 In this same context, he compiled his most famous book: Radd al-Muhtar 'ala al-Durr al-Mukhtar, a voluminous extension of Imam Hasfaki's Durr al mukhtar.
-Following are some of the major works of the Imam:
+Following are some of his major works: